“The person who takes medicine must recover twice, once from the disease and once from the medicine.” – William Osler, M.D.

-Through research, experience and practice, here are the tenants of eczema that must be understood in order to shift our paradigm of the disease, which is predicated on treating symptomology and not the root cause:
+Through research, experience, and practice, here are the tenants of eczema that must be understood in order to shift our paradigm of the disease, which is predicated on treating symptomology and not the root cause of illness:

 - Eczema is an expression of an internal problem, not a skin issue; in other words, the core of the problem is internal, while the symptoms of the issue are mirrored externally